Lewandowski to leave Barcelona at end of season

 "I will never forget the love I received from the fans from my very first days.
 Catalonia is my place on Earth.
 Thank you to everyone I met along the way during these beautiful four years."

+Lewandowski topped LaLiga's scoring charts with 23 goals in his debut season, helping Barcelona capture their first league title in four years.

+He was also Barcelona's top scorer in the next two LaLiga campaigns, scoring 27 goals in the 2024-25 campaign to help the club retain the title.

-Lewandowski, who has suffered several injuries over the last year, started in only 15 of his 29 LaLiga appearances this season, scoring 13 times.
+This season, however, Lewandowski has struggled with several injuries, starting in only 15 of his 29 LaLiga appearances this season, scoring 13 times.

 He made a late appearance as Barca beat Real Madrid 2-0 to win LaLiga last weekend, but his goal in Barcelona's 2-1 win at Osasuna this month had set them up to clinch the title with a Clasico victory.